emmawalshdev/The-Book-bar/testing.md

 - If the username is not in use:
   - Confirm that a unique hashed password is generated.
   - Confirm that the username and hashed password are inserted as a new document to the users collection.
-  - Confirm a redirect to the login page.
+  - Confirm a redirect to the Login page.

 **Manage genres page**